microsoft/slg-covid-bot/samples/CovidDataImportFunction/readme.md

 Deployment
 ==========

-1. Download the sample code and open in Visual Studio 2019.
+1. [Download](https://github.com/microsoft/slg-covid-bot/archive/master.zip) a zip file of this repo which includes the sample code and unzip in a folder.
+Open the sample solution in Visual Studio 2019.
+The sample solution is in the samples\CovidDataImportFunction folder.

 2. Review and make any code changes if desired.